 Today, we will be continuing our southwest routing as we make our way to Mizan Teferi.
 The scenery on this drive is made up of a mosaic of forest and cultivated land dominated by coffee, tea and various spices, and we will have ample opportunity to stop and take advantage of any photographic opportunities we may encounter.

 This morning is an exciting travel day as we head deep into the little-visited portion of southwestern Ethiopia.
 En route we pass through Bebeka coffee plantation (located about 30km outside Mizan), which is the largest and oldest coffee plantation in Ethiopia.
 After passing through the town of Tulgit, will finally arrive in Kibish, where we will be camping for the next three nights.
-Much of our focus today will be photographing the fabulous Surma people, who due to their remoteness are one of the least visited of the Omo Valley’s tribes.
+Much of our focus today will be photographing the fabulous Suri people, who due to their remoteness are one of the least visited of the Omo Valley’s tribes.

-The Surma people do not make woodcarvings, statues etc., and instead are renowned for their incredibly ornate decoration of themselves, which they achieve through painting, scarification and adornment with flowers and other natural objects.
+The Suri people do not make woodcarvings, statues etc., and instead are renowned for their incredibly ornate decoration of themselves, which they achieve through painting, scarification and adornment with flowers and other natural objects.
 The paintings are dynamic artworks, which vary greatly in design and are truly fascinating to photograph!

-Possibly more famously, Surma women, like Mursi women, wear lip plates.
+Possibly more famously, Suri women, like Mursi women, wear lip plates.
 In her early twenties, an unmarried woman’s lower lip will be pierced and then progressively stretched over the period of a year.
 A clay disc, which has its edge indented like a pulley wheel, is squeezed into the hole in the lip.
 As the lip stretches, a succession of ever-larger discs are forced in until the lip, now a loop, is so long it can sometimes be pulled right over the owner’s head!
 The size of the lip plate determines the bride price with a large one bringing in fifty head of cattle.
-Surma women make the lip plates from clay, colouring them with ochre and charcoal and baking them in a fire.
+Suri women make the lip plates from clay, colouring them with ochre and charcoal and baking them in a fire.

-Another famous component of Surma life is stick fighting, known a Donga.
+Another famous component of Suri life is stick fighting, known a Donga.
 We will be exceptionally fortunate to witness such a contest, but our local guide will keep an ear to the ground and with luck, we may be able to attend such an event.
 At a fight, each male contestant is armed with a hardwood pole about six feet long and with a weight of just less than two pounds.

 The men paint their bodies with a mixture of chalk and water before the fight.
 In the attacking position, this pole is gripped at its base with both hands, the left above the right in order to give maximum swing and leverage.
 Each player beats his opponent with his stick as many times as possible with the intention of knocking him down, and eliminating him from the game.
 Players are usually unmarried men.